yanivyacoby/harvard-cs290-instructional-materials/_tabs/about.md

 This website contains the complete materials for Harvard's 2022-2023 offering of CS290, the **Seminar on Effective Research Practices & Academic Culture**.
 This seminar is **mandatory** for all entering Computer Science (CS) doctoral students.
 Although the seminar was designed for CS doctoral students in mind, we believe these materials can be useful to the **broader community**.
+To learn more about our approach to the course, please also refer to:
+* The **student-facing** 2022-2023 [course website](https://yanivyacoby.github.io/harvard-cs290) (the 2021-2022 course website can be found [here](https://yanivyacoby.github.io/harvard-cs290-2021-2022/))
+* Our paper about the course describing our **design philosophy, learning objective and evaluation** of the course: [Empowering First-Year Computer Science Ph.D.
+Students to Create a Culture that Values Community and Mental Health](https://arxiv.org/abs/2208.12650).

 If you do use our materials, please do reference our [student-facing course website](https://yanivyacoby.github.io/harvard-cs290) / these teaching materials, as well as [our paper](https://arxiv.org/abs/2208.12650):
 ```
 {% raw %}